 - Examples of unacceptable documentation include a brief note from a doctor that simply requests an accommodation, information or notes written on prescription pad or a copy of aftercare instruction given to patients.

-- Documentation of a learning disability which is not comprehensive or which identifies learning "problems or challenges," but does not specifically diagnose a learning disability, will be unacceptable under most circumstances.
+- Documentation of a learning disability which is not comprehensive or which identifies learning "problems or challenges," but does not specifically diagnose a learning disability, will need to be supplemented in most circumstances.

-Please note: Medical documentation or testing for learning disabilities in grades K-12 under special education programs or which met individual state requirements may not be acceptable at the college level.
+- Medical documentation or testing for learning disabilities in grades K-12 under special education programs which meet individual state requirements may or may not be acceptable at the college leve.

-If you have any questions about whether your documentation is sufficient, please contact us.
+If you have any questions about whether the information you or your clinicians are providing is sufficient, please contact us.